trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 ## VBScript/JScript (IActiveScript)

-*TODO: Add an image and example of this!*

 In ancient eras (before PowerShell) there was Visual Basic.
 Designed as an object-oriented scripting language for Windows operating systems, it became a universal tool for administrators seeking to avoid the hell that is Batch scripting.
 People liked Visual Basic.
 They liked it waaaaay toooooo muuuuuch.
 So Microsoft integrated it into everything. *everything*.
 And they made variants of it. *so many variants*.
 One of those variants was VBScript, which used COM to access and manage many components of the operating system.
 As with anything useful for admins, it was quickly adopted by malware authors.
 Recently, it has regained popularity in offensive tooling due to the amount of ways it can be loaded from memory or through application whitelisting bypasses.

 Its better-bred cousin is JScript, the bastard child of JavaScript, COM, and .NET.
 Like VBScript, it also has free reign of the COM APIs, is sort of interoperable with .NET, and can be loaded from memory.
 Microsoft created it to act as either a web scripting language (for Internet Explorer) or client-side scripting language for system administrators.
 Shockingly, malware authors decided to abuse it for browser breakouts and RATs.